 Legrand is a member of many technology alliances.

-Legrand AT CES in Las Vegas
+Legrand attends CES in Las Vegas

-Open innovation: a new way to innovate
+Open innovation: A new way to innovate

 Project stores, concept stores, Innoval

-Asia: 7 new showrooms
+Asia: 4 new showrooms in India

 Breaking new ground